- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Benefits of Homemade Exfoliators

-Exfoliating removes the uppermost layer of dead skin on your face or body.
-The process brightens and smooths your skin while preventing the pore congestion that leads to dullness, flakiness and breakouts.
+Exfoliating removes the outermost layer of dead skin on your face or body.
+This process brightens and smooths skin while preventing blocked pores that can result in dullness, flakiness and acne breakouts.

 Exfoliants fall into two categories.
-Chemical exfoliants break down and loosen dead skin cells on a molecular level, while mechanical exfoliants slough off dead skin through physical abrasion.
+Chemical exfoliants are acids that dissolve the bonds between dead skin cells, causing them to break down and loosen from the skin’s surface.
+Mechanical exfoliants slough off dead skin through physical abrasion.

-Homemade exfoliants are a cost-effective alternative to commercial products.
+DIY exfoliants are a cost-effective alternative to commercial products.
 They can work both physically and chemically, depending on the ingredients you choose.
-They are particularly beneficial for people with skin that does not react well to common skin care product ingredients.

 Homemade Exfoliating Face Scrub for Your Skin Type

-A DIY face scrub can be easily customized to your skin’s needs.
+A DIY exfoliator face scrub can easily be customized to your skin’s needs.
 The ingredients you choose can, for example, help control oil production in acne-prone skin or provide extra moisture for dry skin.

-However, not all natural ingredients are necessarily beneficial to your skin.
-White sugar, baking soda and crushed walnut shells are damaging to the skin of your face and not suitable for any skin type.
-They can, however, be used on the rest of the body.
+However, not all natural ingredients are necessarily beneficial for more delicate facial skin.
+White sugar, baking soda and crushed walnut shells are damaging, and therefore not suitable for any skin type.
+They can, however, be used safely on the rest of the body.

-Similarly, though olive oil is often recommended as an ingredient to use in scrubs, it has been found to damage the stratum corneum, the skin’s protective barrier.
+Similarly, although olive oil is often recommended as an ingredient to include in scrubs, it has been found to damage the stratum corneum, the skin’s protective barrier.

 Milk and almond scrub for normal skin

-This scrub is both a physical and a chemical exfoliant, both types being well-tolerated by normal skin.
+This scrub is both a physical and a chemical exfoliant, and is well tolerated by normal skin.

-The finely-ground almond meal helps slough off dead skin while milk contains lactic acid, an alpha-hydroxy acid (AHA) that unglues dead skin cells for a brighter, smoother appearance.
+The finely ground almond meal helps slough off dead skin while milk contains lactic acid, an alpha-hydroxy acid (AHA) that loosens the substance that holds dead skin cells, for a brighter, smoother appearance.

 Ingredients